Generic Name: ezogabine (e-ZOG-a-been)

-- Ezogabine may cause dizziness, drowsiness, or blurred vision.
+- Ezogabine may cause dizziness, drowsiness, or blurred or double vision.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use ezogabine with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Do NOT take more than the recommended dose, change your dose, or use for longer than prescribed without checking with your doctor.